 - Driving the gulch is fantastic in a Jeep

-- Much quieter than other moderate and hard trails in Sedona
+- Much quieter than other moderate and hard Jeep trails in Sedona

 - Fun and exciting drive without too much bouncing